conormcafee/mitso-marketing/src/pages/what-we-offer/brand.md

   We work with clients to get to the bottom of who you really are and what makes you different from your competitors and we build brands from the inside out.
 text02: >-
-  Brand development isn’t just a logo or providing fancy brand materials, it is so much more.
-We create brands that are powerful enough to leverage social media and technology to help your company accelerate in a digital landscape.
+  Brand development isn’t just a logo, it is so much more.
+We create brands that are powerful and can leverage social media and technology to help your company accelerate in a digital landscape.
 statementImage: /assets/rm-brands-.jpg
 statement: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi fermentum auctor magna et laoreet.
 Morbi ultrices quam sed nisi porttitor sollicitudin
 serviceText: >-
+  First, we create a brand strategy based on your company ethos and customer.
-  Once we have developed a brand strategy, we offer a range of bespoke services to develop a new brand for your business.
+  Then, we offer a range of bespoke services to develop a new identity for your business.
 listOfServices:
   - Service: Brand development
   - Service: Packaging